Taebaek

-Taebaek (/ko/) is a city in Gangwon Province, South Korea.
+Taebaek (/ko/) is a city in the province of Gangwon in South Korea.
 Its name is shared with that of the Taebaek Mountains.
+With a population of 36,823, it is the least populous city in the country.

 Situated at an elevation of 650 to 700 m, Taebaek is the second highest city in South Korea, after Pyeongchang.

 Etymology

-Taebaek in is derived from Taebaeksan, meaning "very bright."
+Taebaek is derived from Taebaeksan, meaning "very bright."